 As suggested with the goals, identify stakeholders who can provide thoughtful feedback on the implementation plan.

-From the start, the leadership team should plan for how it will monitor progress and celebrate success.
-The plan to monitor progress may include questions of effect, impact based on demographic variables, completion, and persistence.
-The leadership team can work with the institutional research office to determine which data will answer identified questions and the appropriate analysis processes to use.
+The leadership team should develop an evaluation plan alongside its detailed implementation.
+This evaluation plan supports the leadership team’s effort to monitor progress and celebrate success.
+It may include research questions of effect; data metrics for collection and analyses; methodology; priorities for disaggregating data based on race/ethnicity, gender, age, and socioeconomic status (i.e., Pell eligibility); and a timeline of activity for check-ins and discussions to learn from change.
+The leadership team can work with the institutional research office to determine which data will answer identified research questions and appropriate analysis processes to use.
 Foremost, data collection and analysis should inform future decisions, which are communicated regularly through multiple channels to the different stakeholder groups.

-Celebrating success is crucial — it gives the leadership team and all involved in implementation an opportunity to acknowledge wins based on data.
-Moreover, reflection highlights openings and barriers to success, which can be further explored or addressed as implementation continues.
+Celebrating success is crucial—it gives the leadership team and all involved in implementation an opportunity to acknowledge “wins” based on data.
+Moreover, reflection highlights opportunities and barriers to success, which can be further explored or addressed as implementation continues.
 Sample questions to guide celebrations include:

 - What did we accomplish?